 '''

 oc.ncc$smok <- factor(oc.ncc$smok,

-+ labels = c("never", "ex", "1-14/d", ">14/d"))
+labels = c("never", "ex", "1-14/d", ">14/d"))

 '''

-20. It is useful to start the analysis of case-control data by simple tabulations by the categorized risk factors.
-Crude estimates of the rate ratios associated with them, in which matching is ignored, can be obtained as instructed in Janne's lecture on Poisson and logistic models on Saturday 23 May.
+21. It is useful to start the analysis of case-control data by simple tabulations by the categorized risk factors.
+Crude estimates of the rate ratios associated with them, in which matching is ignored, can be obtained as follows.
 We shall focus on smoking

 '''

 stat.table( index = list( smok, Fail ),

-+ contents = list( count(), percent(smok) ),
+contents = list( count(), percent(smok) ),

-+ margins = T, data = oc.ncc )
+margins = T, data = oc.ncc )

 smok.crncc <- glm( Fail ~ smok, family=binomial, data = oc.ncc)

 round(ci.exp(smok.crncc), 3)

 '''

-21. A proper analysis takes into account matching that was employed in the selection of controls for each case from the pertinent risk set further restricted to subjects who were about the same age at entry as the case was.
+22. A proper analysis takes into account matching that was employed in the selection of controls for each case from the pertinent risk set, further restricted to subjects who were about the same age at entry as the case was.
 Also, adjustment for the other risk factors is desirable.
 In this analysis function clogit() in survival package is utilized.
 It is in fact a wrapper of function coxph().